SpocWiki/_public/schema.org/predicate/Relations/has/has_object.md

 - [ #has/_object :: Thing ] or
 - [ has_object :: Thing ]

 The object upon which the action is carried out, whose state is kept intact or changed.
-Also known as the semantic roles patient, affected or undergoer (which change their state) or theme (which doesn&#x27;t).
+Also known as the semantic roles patient, affected or undergoer (which change their state) or theme (which doesn't).
 E.g. John read &lt;em&gt;a book&lt;/em&gt;.

 Relation describes that:
 [ #has_/domain  :: Action ]